-One of many professional challenges associated with the current coronavirus pandemic is how to use videoconferencing systems to engage in clear, tactful communication.
+One of many professional challenges associated with the current coronavirus pandemic is how to use video conferencing systems to engage in clear, tactful communication.
+If you’re not sure what video conferencing is then take a look at this video conferencing definition to learn more before going into this article.
 The sudden ubiquity of these platforms has made us more aware of basic communication do’s and don’ts.
 As the novelty of working in quarantine fades, it is more important than ever to bring your video communication “A” game to every meeting.
 Missteps that were initially met with amusement at the beginning of 2020 will likely not be as well received today.
 Your communication blunders could even be contributing to your teammates’ Zoom fatigue, a term to describe the additional drain that comes from using videoconferencing platforms in place of in-person communication.
 Check out our recommendations to achieve optimal video conferencing etiquette below.

 Meetings are more likely to run smoothly when attendees come prepared and Zoom gatherings are no exception.
 The medium does, however, require different considerations.
 Although it may be tempting to wear casual clothes while working from home, dressing as if you were going into the office gives others the impression that you take your work seriously.
 Experts also recommend avoiding visually distracting clothing such as bold prints.
 Choosing solid colors to wear in advance of an important call makes it easier for attendees to keep their focus on the discussion.